Myn Donos (human male from Corellia)

 "Remember – CorSec is no more."
 Venns's voice had dropped to a low growl and one of his eyebrows began to rise.

-Myn could have kicked himself in the backside.
+Myn could have kicked himself.
 He'd completely forgotten about that – even though it had been a hot topic among the Corellians attending the New Republic Naval Academy.
 He had not paid much attention, though, as he'd been occupied studying for the intermediate exams.
 "I'd forgotten.
 Sorry."

 "You've not given this a lot of thought I see."
 Venns sighed and put a hand on Myn's forearm.
 "Let me deal with the Customs folks.
 It will spare you a lot of trouble."